Vorticode/solarite/docs/index.md

 ### Two-Way Binding

-Form elements can update the properties that provide their values if an event attribute such as `oninput` is assigned the path to a property to update:
+Form elements can update the properties that provide their values if an event attribute such as `oninput` is assigned a function to perform the update:

 ```javascript
 import {r} from './dist/Solarite.js';